LibbyTatum/me-learning-rails/README.md

 This is a sample application called Libby Learns Rails

 1. Not sure how it will go
+2. Computers are ~~scary~~ incredible
-2. Trying *anyway*
+3. Trying *anyway*
-3. Experimenting will all kinds of stuff
+4. Experimenting will all kinds of stuff
    Including [links to her actor website](http://www.libbytatum.com)
    And various coding languages
-4. Wish her luck!
+5. Wish her luck!